If you drive a car, you'll need car insurance, and you've likely been introduced to the world of confusing car insurance terms.

 Prices for car insurance can range from less than $100 to well above several hundred a month.
 Some obvious factors affecting car insurance prices are the type of vehicle you drive and your driving history.

 But even considering these variables, you'll see a wide range of products and prices available to you.
 What distinguishes one plan from another will depend on the fine print, or the confusing car insurance terms.
 Here are five car insurance terms you should become familiar with:

-- Comprehensive.
+Comprehensive.
 In the real world, "comprehensive" usually means something similar to "everything."
 So if you purchase comprehensive coverage, you would expect it to cover everything that could damage your car.
 However, in the auto insurance world, comprehensive actually has a much more limited definition.
 It can involve coverage of all things other than collision.
-That excludes some basic things like damage to another car, property damage, and personal injury, according to Insurance.com.
+That excludes some basic things like damage to another car, property damage, and personal injury..